 The system is armed when the ignition switch is turned from the ON to the ACC position.

-The security indicator light in the instrument panel flashes every 2 seconds until the system is disarmed.
+The security indicator light in the instrument cluster flashes every two seconds until the system is disarmed.

 Disarming

 The system is disarmed when the ignition switch is turned to the ON position with the correct ignition key.